trailofbits/osquery-extensions/README.md

 ## Troubleshooting

-When troubleshooting, ensure you are running osqueryd/osqueryi with the `--verbose` flag
+When troubleshooting, ensure you are running osqueryd/osqueryi with the `--verbose` flag.

 * If you encounter the following error, you need change the owner of efigy.ext to be root or run osquery with the `--allow_unsafe` flag: `watcher.cpp:535] [Ref #1382] Extension binary has unsafe permissions:1`